-TECENTRIQ® can help control cancer to allow you to live longer with a good quality of life.
-Keep in mind that everyone is different, and the response and benefit you may experience cannot be predicted.
+TECENTRIQ® can help control cancer but keep in mind that everyone is different.
+The response and benefit you may experience cannot be predicted.
 Ask your doctor about the clinical evidence for TECENTRIQ.
 You can also find more information about TECENTRIQ and your particular cancer at www.cancertreatments.co.nz